Features & Benefits

 Tax Deferred Earnings

-Purchasers and students may not pay state or federal income tax when the benefits are used for qualified higher education expenses.
+Purchasers and students may be exempt from state or federal income tax on the earnings of their MET plan when the benefits are used for qualified higher education expenses.

-Students have 15 years to use tuition benefits.
+Students have 15 academic years from the expected high school graduation year to use tuition benefits.
 MET contracts can be purchased in one semester increments up to 8 semesters.
 Under the monthly purchase option, payments can be made over four, seven, 10 and 15 years.
 Payroll deduction is also offered through participating employers.

 Rollovers from other 529 Programs